cloudogu/k8s-dogu-operator/docs/operations/annotations_en.md

 The `k8s-dogu-operator.cloudogu.com/ces-services` annotation contains information about one or more CES services.
 Each CES service defines an external service of the system that is accessible through the web server.
 The annotation is automatically generated for each dogu that is marked as a webapp.
-It is also possible to customize the behavior of the services by specifying a specifying a custom URL through which the service can be reached.
+It is also possible to customize the behavior of the services by specifying a custom URL through which the service can be reached.

 **How do I mark my dogu as a webapp?**

 The requirement for your Dogu is that the `Dockerfile` provides at least one port.
 The dogu is marked as a webapp via an environment variable.
-If the `Dockerfile` provides only one port, you have to set the environment variable `SERVICE_TAGS=webapp` environment variable.
+If the `Dockerfile` provides only one port, you have to set the `SERVICE_TAGS=webapp` environment variable.
 If the `Dockerfile` contains multiple ports, it is necessary to specify the destination port of the webapp in the environment variable.
 For example, we consider the exposed ports `8080,8081` and want to mark port `8081` as a webapp.
 Then we need to set the environment variable `SERVICE_8081_TAGS=webapp` instead of `SERVICE_TAGS=webapp`.